 Commissions include Exile, D’Estas Aves, and Hago de lo flaco fuerte (voices and early music ensemble), which were commissioned by the Garden State Sinfonia in New Jersey based on multicultural texts about immigration and exile, and Roundabout a musico-dramatic piece for trombone duet and chamber ensemble.
 Gumert’s work for dance includes Milkweed (solo voice), which was commissioned by Christine Colosimo for the “I’ll have what she’s having…” Dance Project presented at Ryder University, and Quemar las naves, which was commissioned by Lynn Brooks and the Grant Street Dance Company of Lancaster, PA for its production of Migrations: Resistance and Endurance.
-She composed songs and incidental music for several productions of the Gettysburg College Drama Department, including Bertolt Brecht’s The Good Person of Szechuan.
+They composed songs and incidental music for several productions of the Gettysburg College Drama Department, including Bertolt Brecht’s The Good Person of Szechuan.
 Helen and Teacher, an original musical in two acts with script and libretto by Susan Russell, was premiered at the Gettysburg Fringe Festival after receiving two staged readings funded by the Mellon Foundation.